Dr Tian Yuan Tan 陳靝沅

 Recently I began working on a few collaborative projects concerning cross-cultural interactions between China and other countries and the reception of Chinese literature across cultures.
 My current focus is on Tang Xianzu (1550-1616), a major playwright and a contemporary of Shakespeare.
 Using Tang Xianzu and his rich cultural afterlife as a case study, I explore the ways in which major literary writers are regarded as local and national cultural icons, and examine the translatability of their literary legacies across cultures.

-- A conference and book project on "Brave New Theatres: 1616 in China and England", in collaboration with Wang Shih-pe (National Chung Cheng University) and Paul Edmondson (Shakespeare Birthplace Trust), funded by the Chiang Ching-kuo Foundation.
+- "Brave New Theatres: 1616 in China and England", in collaboration with Shih-pe Wang (National Chung Cheng University) and Paul Edmondson (Shakespeare Birthplace Trust), funded by the Chiang Ching-kuo Foundation.

 - “Entertaining the Emperor: Elite Playwrights and Court Theatre in Eighteenth-Century China,” research project funded by the British Academy.